Arborator/arborator-frontend/README.md

 ## Install NVM
 For either prod or dev, you need a working and compatible version of NPM ([link here](https://github.com/nvm-sh/nvm)).
 To do so, we highly recommend to install it through NVM.

 Here the install process on ubuntu

+> For the Windows users, you have to use WSL [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install)

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.2/install.sh | bash